Rufous-tailed hummingbird: Distribution and habitat

 The South American Classification Committee (SACC) of the American Ornithological Society extends the range of A. t. jucunda into Peru.

 The rufous-tailed hummingbird inhabits open, non-forested, landscapes such as clearings, gardens, and the edges of forest.
-It is also found in low, young, brushy, secondary forest.
+It is also found in low, young, brushy, secondary forests.
 It frequently comes to feeders.
-In elevation the rufous-tailed hummingbird ranges from sea level to 1200 m in Mexico, to 1850 m in Costa Rica, 1800 m in Colombia, and 1700 m in Venezuela.
-It is found as high as 2500 m in Ecuador but that elevation is thought be local or seasonal.
+In elevation, the rufous-tailed hummingbird ranges from sea level to 1200 m in Mexico, to 1850 m in Costa Rica, 1800 m in Colombia, and 1700 m in Venezuela.
+It is found as high as 2500 m in Ecuador but that elevation is thought to be local or seasonal.

 Behavior

 Feeding

 Like most hummingbirds, the rufous-tailed feeds on nectar and small insects.
 It is common at sugar water feeders and often seen in coffee and banana plantations.
 It is extremely territorial and aggressive at feeding sites such as flower patches and feeders, from which it chases other hummingbirds and large insects.